vishwamihiranga/BHASHI-MD/README.md

 <a href='https://replit.com/~' target="_blank"><img alt='Replit' src='https://img.shields.io/badge/-Replit Deploy-blue?style=for-the-badge&logo=replit&logoColor=white'/< width=150 height=28/p></a> <h6>

 <p align="center"> 𝗪𝗢𝗥𝗞𝗙𝗟𝗢𝗪𝗦 𝗗𝗘𝗣𝗟𝗢𝗬𝗠𝗘𝗡𝗧 𝗖𝗢𝗗𝗘
-<p>Attention!
-We do not take responsibility if your github account is suspended through this Deploy method, I advise you not to use this workflow deploy method in the latest github accounts, github accounts created a year or more ago have not received the risk of suspension so far, this works It will only be done for 6 hours, you need to update the code to reactivate it</p>
+<h6>Attention!
+We do not take responsibility if your github account is suspended through this Deploy method, I advise you not to use this workflow deploy method in the latest github accounts, github accounts created a year or more ago have not received the risk of suspension so far, this works It will only be done for 6 hours, you need to update the code to reactivate it</h6>

 ```
 name: Node.js CI